developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/guide/programming_practices/index.md

 ##Checking EMDK Version on Device

-Zebra mobile devices running Android KitKat have the EMDK device runtime built in; devices running Android Jelly Bean and Android versions newer than KitKat do not.
-The EMDK version on the device can be checked manually or programmatically.
+Zebra mobile devices running Android KitKat have a built-in EMDK device runtime that can be updated independently of the OS.
+On devices running Android versions newer than KitKat, the built-in EMDK runtime can be updated only with an OS update.
+Devices running Jelly Bean have no built-in runtime.

 ###Manual Steps
 Go to Settings > Apps > All > EMDK Service.
 Click on the EMDK Service icon to see the version.